 Frequently Asked Questions

-Can You Swim With a Henna Tattoo On?
+Can You Swim With a Henna Tattoo?

 How Long Should I Wait to Swim After Getting a Henna Tattoo?